bryanvictor/BibWrangleR/README.md

 `abstract` Abstract of corresponding journal article.  (s)

 `keyWord` Author assigned keywords.
-Keywords are derived from the _KP_ field from psycInfo and _KY_ field from SSA. (s+)

-* Known issues:  Social Work Abstracts does not provide keywords on export.  _KP_ field from psychInfo was originally a phrase and later changed to individual words.
+Keywords are derived from the _KP_ field from psycInfo and _KY_ field from SSA.
+Social Work Abstracts does not provide keywords on export.  _KP_ field from psychInfo was originally a phrase and later changed to individual words.
 Prior to 1995 (or approximately), psycInfo used key phrases instead of keywords.
-Analysis must consider this change in data type and adjust analyses accordingly.
+Analysis must consider this change in data type and adjust analyses accordingly.  (s+)

 `location` **BRYAN description needed here**  [s]